 Other areas covered in this unit are:

 Fire statistics and statistical analysis of occurrence, death and injuries.

-- Introduction to risk management including probability, reliability, fault trees, event trees.
+Introduction to risk management including probability, reliability, fault trees, event trees.

-- The initiation and development of fires, fire characterisation, fire toxicity and design fires.
+The initiation and development of fires, fire characterisation, fire toxicity and design fires.

 This unit is studied as part of the following course(s):